 The Good Trade editors endorse products we’ve personally researched, tested, and genuinely love.
 Learn more about our methodology and business model here.

-Etsy—sometimes it feels like your best friend, other times sorting through its retailers is a daunting task.
+Etsy — sometimes it feels like your best friend, other times sorting through its retailers is a daunting task.
 Supporting a small business by buying a handmade product from their Etsy shop is likely to be one of the year’s most satisfying purchases, yet sometimes it’s near impossible to sift through the mountains of Etsy sellers to find that authentic, perfect buy.
 That’s why we’re here to help.

 Best Etsy Shops for Home Decor

-A woven basket from Desmareon and Family
+Woven sweetgrass vase basket from Desmareon and Family.

 Desmareon and Family